 This can be because of permission issues.
-We have written a full guide on how you can take full control of Windows Registry keys and then restore the backed up registry files.
+We have written a full guide to take full control of Windows Registry keys and restore the backed-up registry files.
 Like folders and files, Registry keys have permissions.
-The method involves accessing Registry and then changing permission for each, and subkeys to another user.
+The method involves accessing Registry and then changing permission for each and subkeys to another user.

-The process involves technical details, and hence may not be suitable for beginners.
-Look at the next method if that’s the case.
+The process involves technical details and hence may not be suitable for beginners.
+Look at the following method if that’s the case.

 4] Use RegOwnIt

-Our in-house software allows you to take ownership of a Registry key using Administrator, home users, or the current Logged On User account.
+Our in-house software allows you to take ownership of a Registry key using Administrator, home users, or the currently logged-on user account.

 It will list down the four Registry databases, i.e.,